 We can be assured that Podebrad was attempting to give same orders to Spallanzni.
 Spallanzni, however, does not make another appearance in the Riverworld series.

-Thus we begin to see that Alice plays a vital role in uncovering the truth behind the Wold Newton Universe, even if her sleuthing happened after her official death.
+Thus we begin to see that Alice plays a vital role in uncovering the truth behind the Television Crossover Universe, even if her sleuthing happened after her official death.

 In Army of Darkness vs. the Re-Animator, Ash briefly ended up in a deadite infested Wonderland.
 This event was averted from happening in the primary timeline in 1889, when the Jabberwock destroyed the infection carrier.
 This alternate future no longer exists, and has been erased from the pluriverse.